 Blog categorized as Study Skills

 There are two types of knowledge you need to succeed in an AP class.
-Procedural knowledge is knowledge of how to do something.
-Declarative knowledge is the ability to explain something.
+Procedural memory stores how to do something.
+Semantic memories store word definition, facts, and events.
 Clarity around your goal can help you develop the right kind of knowledge without suffering.

 06.14.25 05:42 PM

 Historians use a code to communicate important information about documents.
-They use phrases like circa, abbreviations like CE, and symbols like ... to make important information known to students.
+They use phrases, abbreviations, and symbols.

 03.11.25 12:43 PM